 - 129. The HNA notes that the majority of Dordon's housing stock is semi-detached houses and terraces which account for nearly 75% of the total share.
 These tend to be medium-size 2 to 3 bedroom dwellings.
-Respondents to the 2021 Household Survey felt that the house type most needed were starter homes (see Question 25). - 130.
-The HNA considers changes in demographics, predicting an increase in households under 24 and over 65 for the existing population.
+Respondents to the 2021 Household Survey felt that the house type most needed were starter homes (see Question 25). - and over 65 for the existing population.
 Given the current dominance of 2-3 bed homes this would suggest that future need focuses on smaller or larger homes.
 However, this does not take into account the total increase in numbers of houses over the Plan period.
 The HNA states that 'Dordon is a relatively special case because the estimated delivery of new homes is extremely large in the context of the existing policy.
-As such, there is an imperative for the new homes to meet not only the needs of existing residents but also to cater to the wider needs of the incoming population (which can be represented by the findings of the SHMA).' - 131.
-Policy 9 recognises that housing growth in the Parish will need to meet wider needs.
+As such, there is an imperative for the new homes to meet not only the needs of existing residents but also to cater to the wider needs of the incoming population (which can be represented by the findings of the SHMA).'72 - 131.
+Policy DNP9 recognises that housing growth in the Parish will need to meet wider needs.